anaconda/ae5-vscode/README.md

 Customization of the VSCode installation is provided through the `manifest.yml` file.

-The manifest defines the version of [code-server]() to be installed along with VSCode extensions.
-It is important that the [ae5-session]() extension be installed even if you do not wish to install the Python extension.
+The manifest defines the version of [code-server](https://github.com/cdr/code-server) to be installed along with VSCode extensions.
+It is recommended that both the [ae5-session](https://github.com/Anaconda-Platform/vscode-ae5-session) and Python extensions are installed.

 This repository contains an example file called `manifest.yml.example`.
 You can consider the contents as a baseline installation.
 It is typical for customers to